 Heroin can also be contaminated with other substances that are more potent than heroin.
 The recent spike in heroin-related deaths has been attributed batches of the drug that have been laced with fentanyl, a potent synthetic opioid that is up to 50 times more potent than heroin.

+Individuals who shoot, or inject, heroin are 28 times more likely to contract HIV than the rest of the population.
 One out of 10 HIV diagnoses occur among people who inject drugs, according to the Centers for Disease Control and Prevention.
 With the recent uptick in Americans using heroin, the CDC cautions that the heroin and prescription opioid epidemic could lead to new HIV outbreaks.

 HIV is an incurable bloodborne virus that attacks the body’s immune system.
 Once a person is infected with the virus, it can progress to a condition known as acquired immune deficiency syndrome, or AIDS.